On the Reliability of Quasars as Cosmological Distance Indicators: Computational tools and observational samples

 \subsection{Cosmic Microwave Background (CMB)}

-Rather than using the full CMB anisotropy data, we adopt the condensed form of CMB information provided by the shift parameters reported by \cite{Chen:2018dbv}, derived from the final Planck release \citep{Aghanim:2018eyx}, hereafter \textit{Planck compressed}.
-This approach considerably speeds up the analysis compared to employing the full CMB likelihood.
-Several studies have shown that the shift parameters $(R,l_A,\Omega_bh^2,n_s)$ provide an efficient summary of CMB information for constraining dark energy models \citep{Kosowsky:2002zt,Wang:2007mza,Mukherjee:2008kd,Ade:2015rim}, particularly when exploring extensions of the standard $\Lambda$CDM framework with a smooth DE component, as is our case, but not suitable for models involving modifications of gravity \citep{Mukherjee:2008kd,Ade:2015rim}.
+Rather than using the full CMB anisotropy likelihood, we adopt the condensed form of CMB information provided by the shift parameters reported by \cite{Chen:2018dbv}, derived from the final Planck release \citep{Aghanim:2018eyx}, hereafter \textit{Planck compressed}.
+This approach significantly reduces the computational cost while retaining the late-time geometric information of the CMB that is most relevant for background expansion constraints.
+Several studies have shown that the shift parameters $(R,l_A,\Omega_bh^2,n_s)$ provide an efficient and accurate summary of CMB information for constraining dark-energy models \citep{Kosowsky:2002zt,Wang:2007mza,Mukherjee:2008kd,Ade:2015rim}, particularly for extensions of the standard $\Lambda$CDM framework with a smooth dark-energy component, as considered here.
+Since our analysis focuses exclusively on late-time background parameters (e.g. $\Omega_m$, $H_0$, $w$, $w_0$, $w_a$) rather than on primordial perturbation, or foreground nuisance parameters, employing the full Planck likelihood would substantially enlarge the parameter space and increase runtime without providing additional constraining power for the quantities of interest.

 The first two quantities in the vector $(R,l_A,\Omega_bh^2,n_s)$ are defined as

 where $r(z)$ is the comoving distance, here evaluated at photon-decoupling epoch $z_{*}$.
 The corresponding $\chi^2$ for the CMB is thus